Wreck Dive, Cirkewwa, Malta

 East Germany

 The minesweeper was laid down on 8 October 1969 at Peenewerft shipyard in Wolgast.
 She was launched on 22 May 1970 and commissioned on 19 September 1970.
 She was the 18th ship to be built within the Kondor I class, and was named "Boltenhagen".
-She was used to patrol the river banks between East and West Germany, as well as a minesweeper.
+Although she was originally built as a minesweeper, her primary use was to patrol the banks of the river Elbe, which formed a significant part of the border between East and West Germany.

 Germany

 After the reunification of Germany, the minesweeper was decommissioned along with most of the Kondor I-class.
 She was then used as a patrol vessel by the German Federal Coast Guard.
-The name "Boltenhagen" was removed and now given the pennant number "BG31".
+She was given the pennant number BG31.
 The ship's guns were dismantled, the radio and radar equipment was changed, and it was then repainted.
-BG31, the last Kondor-I in the German Coast Guard, was decommissioned on 30 June 1996.
+She was the last Kondor-I in the German Coast Guard, and was finally decommissioned on 30 June 1996.

 Malta

 The former minesweeper was then purchased by Malta on the 24th July 1997 and was given the pennant number "P29".
-She rejoined her sister ships "Ueckermünde" and "Pasewalk" which were purchased by Malta back in 1992 and were given the pennant numbers P30 and P31.
+She rejoined her sister ships "Ueckermünde" and "Pasewalk" which were purchased by Malta back in 1992 and given the pennant numbers P30 and P31.
 P29 became a patrol boat within the Offshore Command of the Maritime Squadron of the Armed Forces of Malta.
-Since the former minesweepers were purchased unarmed, some light armament was then added by the AFM.
+Since the ships were purchased unarmed, some light armament was added by the AFM.

 P29 was then used to secure the Maltese coast against smuggling and border control operations.
 She was decommissioned in 2004 and was bought by the Malta Tourism Authority in September 2005.
 She was cleaned and then was scuttled on 14 August 2007 off the port of Ċirkewwa to serve as a diving site and artificial reef.